René Marcil: Neo-expressionism period

 In one of his letters in 1989, Marcil writes:

 " ... we are now moving out of a millennium of liberation and freeing, of energies, and into a period of implosion, going from a sort of maximum radiance and into a phase of social reversion – a gigantic reversion of a field once its saturation point has been reached.
 Stellar systems do not cease to exist either, once their radiating energy has dissipated – they implode according to a process which is slow at the outset and then progressively accelerates – they contract at an extraordinary rhythm and become involutive systems.

 Large metropolises have perhaps become sites for implosion to occur, places for absorption, where society itself is reabsorbed including the golden era, contemporaneous to this twin concept of capital and revolution, is without a doubt ended.

 The social is slowly and brutally involuting into an inert field which already envelops politics."

-Important public collections
+Selected public collections

 Marcil's artwork is present in the Collections Nationales de France, Ministère de la Culture de France and specifically, in the permanent collections of the Musée des Arts Décoratifs, Paris at the Louvre.
 In Canada, his work is included in the collection of the Art Gallery of Nova Scotia.